Highpoint2000/FM-DX-Webserver-Plugin-Spectrum-Graph/README.md

 > [!TIP]
 > The granular control by **`tuningStepSize`** allows the graph's step size to be adjusted from 100 kHz to 50 kHz, enabling more precise RF signal analysis.

+### Known issues
+* The plugin currently doesn't function if tuning is locked.

 v1.1.5
 ------
 * Slight graph height increase